 flexible and eating a healthy diet the rest of the time.

 Restricting your feeding window is a highly effective method for boosting metabolism.
 Weight gain can quickly come from overeating and snacking too much.
 But intermittent fasting will limit your eating time, preventing snacking.

-Fasting can help to optimize your fat-burning hormones and even help to preserve lean muscle mass.
+Fasting in your 40s and 50s can help to optimize your fat-burning hormones and even help to preserve lean muscle mass.
 The problem with severely restricting your calories is your body thinking it’s in a famine.
 It’ll slow down your metabolism to conserve energy, thus slowing weight loss.

 But alternating between fasting and feeding windows can keep your body burning fat stores for energy.
 So you’ll have a feeding window that will increase your leptin hormone levels, promoting fat burning.
 Exercising when fasting can also boost your fat-burning since it’ll pull your fat stores for fuel.

 Fasting also promotes other fat-burning hormones.
 Studies have found intermittent fasting can raise testosterone and growth hormone, both of which promote fat burning.
 Fasting also significantly improves fasting glucose and insulin sensitivity, both of which play a vital role in weight loss.

 You can speed up your intermittent fasting results by adding Keto Elevate C8 MCT powder to your morning coffee:

 Support Many of the Keto Benefits Associated With Increased Ketones, & Support Them FAST, but Without the Difficulty of Doing Keto...

 - 3X Better Than Coconut Oil, Butter or MCTs